olegroshka/pt-liqadj/README.md

 - If `torch-geometric` complains about incompatible wheels, reinstall it matching your Torch/CUDA versions (see official docs), then reinstall this project with `pip install -e .`.
 - On CPU-only hosts, pass `--device cpu` to training CLIs or set `device: "cpu"` in configs.
 - Use `ptliq-explore` and `ptliq-pyg-explore` to sanity-check inputs before training.

+---

+## Using real TRACE data with MV‑DGT

+If you plan to train/serve MV‑DGT on real markets (TRACE Enhanced + vendor reference/evaluated prices), see the step‑by‑step adapter guide:

+- docs/TRACE_to_MV_DGT_ADAPTER.md — maps TRACE/security‑master fields to the minimal trades.parquet and bonds.parquet schemas, includes a reference pandas adapter snippet, and shows how to run featurization/build steps.